tobiasrausch/sv/README.md

 ### Structural variant alignment quality control

-For the discovery of structural variants, you should first assess the quality of the sequencing data as, for example, local assembly methods suffer from short reads and a high sequencing error rate and read-depth methods by GC-biases or generally uneven coverage.
+For the discovery of structural variants, you should first assess the quality of the sequencing data as, for example, local assembly methods suffer from short reads and a high sequencing error rate and read-depth methods from uneven coverage.
 Common quality criteria are the percentage of reads mapped, the duplicate rate, the read-length distribution and the error rate.
 Popular tools to compute long-read quality control metrics are [NanoPlot](https://github.com/wdecoster/NanoPlot) and [Alfred](https://github.com/tobiasrausch/alfred).

 ```bash
 cd data/lr/